 \subsection{Basic Setup}

-\paragraph{Primitives.} We consider a basic game with two players: Sender (he) and Receiver (she).
-Sender has the private information $\theta$, which denotes his type and belongs to a finite set $\Theta$.
-The type $\theta$ is drawn according to a prior distribution $\mu_0\in\Delta(\Theta)$, which is a common knowledge.
-Receiver can choose an action $a$ from a finite set $A$, which determines the payoffs of both players depend.
-Receiver's payoff also depends on the Sender's type $\theta\in\Theta$.
-Sender's value function of Receiver's action is $v(\cdot):A\rightarrow \mathbb{R}$ and the Receiver's value function is $u(\cdot,\cdot):A\times\Theta\rightarrow \mathbb{R}$.
-Both players are risk-neutral and fully rational.
+\paragraph{Primitives.} The basic game consists of two players: the Sender (he) and the Receiver (she).
+The Sender has the private information $\theta$, which denotes his type and belongs to a finite set $\Theta$.
+Type $\theta$ is drawn according to a full-support prior distribution $\mu_0\in\Delta(\Theta)$, which is common knowledge.
+The Receiver can choose an action $a$ from a finite set $A$.
+The Sender's value function only depends on the Receiver's action, which is denoted as $v(\cdot):A\rightarrow \mathbb{R}$; the Receiver's value function is $u(\cdot,\cdot):A\times\Theta\rightarrow \mathbb{R}$.

-\paragraph{Communication with money-burning mechanisms.} Before the game, Sender commits a mediated communication with money-burning mechanism (or MDMB).
-An MDMB consists of an input set $M$, an output message set $S$, and a corresponding mechanism $\phi:M\rightarrow \Delta(S\times \mathbb{R}_{\geq 0})$.
-The MDMB prescribes how Sender designs the message and determines the money-burning amount according to his private input.
-Here, we restrict attention to the case that $M$, $S$, and the support set of $\phi$ are all finite.
+\paragraph{Communication with money-burning mechanisms.} Before the game, the Sender can commit to a mediated communication with money-burning mechanism (or MDMB), which consists of an input set $M$, an output message set $S$, and a corresponding mechanism $\phi: M \rightarrow \Delta(S \times T)$, where $T \triangleq [0, C]$ and $C \in \mathbb{R}_{\geq 0} \cup \{+\infty\}$ denotes the Sender's exogenously given total budget.
+The MDMB prescribes how the Sender designs the message and determines the money-burning amount based on his private input.
+We restrict attention to the case where $M$, $S$, and the support of $\phi$ are all finite.

-\paragraph{The Sender-Receiver game.} The timeline of the MDMB as an extensive-form game is summarized as below.